Public viewings will continue on the following dates: 2/7, 2/8, 2/14, 2/15, 2/21, 2/22, 2/28 and 3/1

 If the weekend doesn’t align with your schedule, consider scheduling a group tour for your organization or group at a different time.

 Holcomb Observatory and Planetarium is conveniently situated on the north end of the Butler University campus.
 You can reach us by heading west on 46th or 49th Street from Meridian Street (Butler University Campus Map).
 Parking is available in our parking garage for a fee.
 Please note that there are three separate sets of steps totaling 66 leading up to the telescope viewing area, as there is no elevator available.
-For disability-related accommodations, please visit butler.edu/event-accommodations.
+For disability-related accommodations, please visit Event Accommodations.
 Wheelchair accessibility is provided in the lobby, planetarium, and restroom areas.
 If you require ground-level viewing, we can arrange for a portable telescope; please contact us in advance to make these arrangements.

 In recent years, the planetarium has undergone a substantial $300,000 renovation.
 We replaced the old analog Spitz AP3 star projector with a state-of-the-art fulldome Digitarium Kappa projector.
 In late 2022, we further upgraded the planetarium projector to the new laser-phosphor illumination Digitarium Lamda system, offering vivid colors and 225% more pixels on the dome than our previous Kappa projector.
 This enhancement provides visitors with a fully immersive experience and beautifully renders the night sky.
 Alongside the new projector, we introduced comfortable theater seating, a 5.1 surround sound system, new carpeting, and cove lighting, all made possible with the support of our corporate partner, Indianapolis-based Bowen Technovation.
 Additionally, between 2013 and 2015, our large telescope underwent a comprehensive $425,000 refurbishment by Astronomical Consultants and Equipment, thanks to a grant from the Silicon Valley Community Foundation via Frank Levinson, PhD.